Lightstreamer/Lightstreamer-example-Chat-adapter-node/README.md

 ```

 <i>NOTE: not all configuration options of a Proxy Adapter are exposed by the file suggested above.
-You can easily expand your configurations using the generic template, DOCS-SDKs/adapter_remoting_infrastructure/doc/adapter_conf_template/adapters.xml or DOCS-SDKs/adapter_remoting_infrastructure/doc/adapter_robust_conf_template/adapters.xml, as a reference.</i>
+You can easily expand your configurations using the generic template
+for [basic](https://lightstreamer.com/docs/ls-ARI/latest/adapter_conf_template/adapters.xml) and [robust](https://lightstreamer.com/docs/ls-ARI/latest/adapter_robust_conf_template/adapters.xml) Proxy Adapters as a reference.</i>

 <!-- END DESCRIPTION lightstreamer-example-chat-adapter-node -->